fenix-hub/godot-engine.github-integration/README.md

 **This repository was pushed directly from Godot Engine Editor!**

 ## What is this?
-*GitHub Integration* is a plugin for Godot Engine that I've created mainly for a personal purpose.
+*GitHub Integration* is a addon for Godot Engine that I've created mainly for a personal purpose.
 Pushing and Pulling personal repositories while I'm working on Godot (especially if I'm under a GameJam) could take some time and force me to save the project, open the brwoser/git bash/git gui, and do all the stuff.
-With this little plugin which works directly in the editor, managing all your repositories will be very easy.
+With this little addon which works directly in the editor, managing all your repositories will be very easy.

 ## How does it work?
-As soon as you download end activate the plugin, a new tab in the Bottom Left Doc will open, the "GitHub" tab.
+As soon as you download end activate the addon, a new tab in the Bottom Left Doc will open, the "GitHub" tab.
 1. Sign in with your credentials: the field *"password"* can also be filled with a *"token"*.
 To know about GitHub tokens and how to create them, click on the *"Create Token"* button.
 ![sign](https://i.imgur.com/mt2Qdwx.png)
 2. Once you have signed in, your *"User Panel"* will load.
 Here you can see your avatar, profile name, number and list of repositories, number and list of gists.
 You will always see all you repositories and gists in your GitHub account, but the private ones will be tagged with a "lock" icon.